Product Launch: The Ultimate Guide provides a big-picture perspective of launching a product.

 Buyer personas and market segments often have a chicken vs. egg conundrum.
 Should I identify a market segment first and then figure out the buyer personas?
 Or should I identify the buyer personas and let them lead me to market segments?

-If your product has broad application, say like Customer Relationship Management (CRM) software, the best approach is to start with buyer personas and let them guide you to market segments.
+If your product has a broad application, such as customer Relationship Management (CRM) software, the best approach is to start with buyer personas and let them guide you to market segments.

 Does a Compelling Unmet Need Exist?